-- Year 1: completion of the majority of the coursework, Comprehensive Examination
+- Year 1: completion of the taught coursework, Comprehensive Examination.

-During their first year, probationary candidates are expected to complete the majority of the coursework required to finish the program (18 credits out of the required 24).
-This entails that in the first academic year students need to attend courses almost every day.
+During their first year, probationary candidates are expected to complete the taught coursework required to finish the program (60 ECTS / 30 US credits).
+This entails that in the first academic year students need to attend courses and take part in research activities.
 During this probationary period, students are supervised by temporary supervisors, who advise them about their study plans and about their work on their prospectus.

-At the end of Year 1, after completing the Mandatory and Core courses, Probationary Candidates need to pass the Comprehensive Examination.
+At the end of Year 1, after completing the taught courses, Probationary Candidates need to pass the Comprehensive Examination.
 This examination comprises the oral exam and the evaluation of a submitted prospectus (the research proposal that will form the basis of the students' research, and later, their doctoral dissertation).

-CEU encourages its Doctoral Candidates to spend at least three months at another university during the research period for their candidacy.
 Doctoral Candidates are eligible for financial support to conduct off-campus research related to the topic of their dissertation in conformity with the general rules of research support as regulated by the university.
-Reporting to the Supervisory Committee twice per year remains compulsory for PhD students in year 4-6.

-The doctoral dissertation must be submitted for evaluation and public defense no later than six years after the doctoral student’s enrollment to the Doctoral Program.
-Extension to this six-year deadline can be requested only in exceptional circumstances.
+The doctoral dissertation must be submitted for evaluation and public defense no later than four years after the doctoral student’s enrollment to the Doctoral Program.
+Extension to this four-year deadline can be requested only in exceptional circumstances.